 Council member Ed Bartholomew, president of EDC Warren County, said, “The FUND has done an outstanding job of building bridges with the regional business community, and the formation of this Council takes that relationship to an even more meaningful level.
 Given the significance of Lake George to our region from a quality of life perspective, for attracting employers and a strong workforce, and as an economic anchor for tourism, it’s essential that the business community devote all the energy and resources we can to its protection.”

 Council member Robert Nemer, president of Nemer Motor Group, said, “I’m concerned that there are still business people on and around the lake who do not fully understand the changes that are happening and what we need to do to keep those changes in check and reversed.
 If the lake is not healthy, then those businesses will not be healthy, and that creates a ripple effect through the economy.
 I look forward to helping my fellow business people understand what we can do to help.”

-is the leading organization dedicated to protecting The Queen of American Lakes, through its innovative management model combining community partnerships; innovative science-guided projects; and direct investment in lake-protection efforts.
+The FUND for Lake George is the leading organization dedicated to protecting The Queen of American Lakes, through its innovative management model combining community partnerships; innovative science-guided projects; and direct investment in lake-protection efforts.
 In recent years The FUND has invested $7 million to curb invasive species, reduce the use of road salt, and abate the threats of wastewater and stormwater pollution.
 The FUND is a partner with Rensselaer Polytechnic Institute and IBM in The Jefferson Project, the world’s most advanced environmental monitoring system, whose data is driving many of the science-guided solutions currently in place in and around the lake.
 The FUND is also a founding member of The S.A.V.E.
 Lake George Partnership, a coalition of elected officials and regional organizations that is spearheading efforts to reduce road salt use around the Lake, and prevent the introduction of invasive species.